Purchase of apartments on foreign markets

 Risk reduction:

-• Selection of properties in stable, central locations
+- Selection of facilities in stable, central locations

 Economic risk